NoxCraft/NoxCraft-Master-Repo/readme.md

 This project is the master holder of all our project files.
 It contains all our plugins and code.

-For Changelogs of each plugin visit the src/main/resources folders in any plugin and view changelogs.txt
+For Change logs of each plugin visit the src/main/resources folders in any plugin and view changelogs.txt

 Some plugins may not have one yet due to no releases